kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/03-mistakes-and-editing-your-transfer/articles/04-i-sent-the-wrong-amount/content.md

+# Mistakes and editing your transfer
-# I sent the wrong amount
+## I sent the wrong amount
 It can be unsettling to send the wrong amount of money.
 But fortunately, it’s straightforward to fix.

  **If you sent too much money, we’ll send the excess back to you.**